neoclear-projects/conterview/Backend-API.md

             - email: (string) email of the candidate
         - scheduledTime: (string) scheduled starting time of the interview
         - status: (string) the status of the interview
+        - totalGrade: (int) the total grade earned by candidate
+        - maxTotalGrade: (int) the maximum grade of the interview
 ```
 $ curl -b cookie.txt -c cookie.txt 'http://localhost:3001/api/organization/606a8f165c10601d8ce3369e/position/606ba42096cf3840a469278a/interview/'
 ```